 Why wool is the best choice for the environment

 So why is wool a better choice?
-British Wool’s Head of Marketing, Graham Clark, explains.
+British Wool’s Head of Marketing, Graham Clark, explains more.

-“Products made out of synthetic fibres can take 30 – 40 years to degrade, while wool - a natural fibre - degrades in a fraction of that time.
-This is because wool is made of keratin, a natural protein similar to the protein that makes up human hair, which can be broken down naturally without causing an environmental hazard.
+Products made out of synthetic fibres can take up to 40 years to degrade, while wool - a natural fibre - degrades in a fraction of that time.
+As wool is made up of keratin, a natural protein similar to the protein that is in human hair, which can be broken down naturally without causing an environmental hazard.

 The Weather Network - How your laundry is filling the ocean with microplastics